Chaitaneya/Project_Camp_Backend/README.md

-#ProjectCamp Backend
+##ProjectCamp Backend

 ProjectCamp is a backend REST API built for team-based project collaboration.
-It’s designed to handle real-world project workflows where different users have different responsibilities and permissions.
+It focuses on real-world workflows where users have different responsibilities and permissions, instead of giving everyone the same level of access.

-Instead of treating everyone the same, ProjectCamp uses a role-based system so teams can work in a more structured and secure way.

-What problem does it solve?
+This project serves as a secure, scalable foundation for any project management frontend.

+Why ProjectCamp Exists

-Most project management tools give all users equal access.
-That works for small teams, but it quickly becomes messy as projects grow.
+Most project management tools treat all users the same.
+That might work early on, but as teams grow, it leads to confusion and poor access control.

-ProjectCamp fixes this by introducing clear roles:
+ProjectCamp solves this by introducing role-based access control, ensuring users can only do what their role allows.

+Role Structure

+The system is built around three main roles:

-Admin – full system control
+Admin

+Full system access

+Can manage users and projects

+Project Admin

-Project Admin – manages projects and tasks
+Manages projects and tasks

-Member – collaborates and updates assigned work
+Assigns work and updates project details

-Every request to the API is checked to ensure the user is authenticated and allowed to perform that action.

-How it works (simple view)
+Member

+Views assigned tasks

+Updates task status and collaborates

+Every API request is validated against the user’s role before being processed.

+How the Backend Works

-The backend acts as the middle layer between a frontend and the database.
+ProjectCamp acts as the middle layer between a frontend and the database.

-A user sends a request (login, create task, update status, etc.)
+A request is sent from the client

-The API verifies the user using JWT authentication
+The API verifies authentication using JWT

 The user’s role is checked

-If permitted, the request is processed and saved to the database
+If authorized, the request is processed and stored

-If not permitted, the request is blocked.
+Otherwise, access is denied

+This ensures both security and predictable behavior.

-Tech stack
+Tech Stack

 Node.js

 Express.js

+MongoDB

-MongoDB with Mongoose
+Mongoose

-JWT for authentication
+JSON Web Tokens (JWT)

-Bcrypt for password hashing
+Bcrypt

-Nodemailer for email verification and password resets
+Nodemailer

-Express Validator for request validation
+Express Validator

-Centralized error handling and CORS configuration
+CORS and centralized error handling

-What’s implemented so far
+Features Implemented
 Authentication & Security

 User registration and login

 JWT-based authentication

-Email verification
+Email verification flow

-Password reset flow
+Password reset functionality

-Encrypted password storage
+Secure password hashing

 Input validation and error handling